『The Climbing Majority』のカバーアート

 著者: Kyle Broxterman

 Most of today’s climbing media is focused on what happens at the edges of the sport involving the most experienced and talented climbers in the world.
 Your host Kyle Broxterman believes that most of these stories and experiences do not directly relate to the majority of climbers that now exist.
-Thanks to gyms, the Olympics, and mainstream media coverage a vast growing group of people are now discovering this magical sport.
 As a part of this group, he is here to give this new Climbing Majority a voice.
 Tune in as he explores the world of climbing, through the lens of a non-professional.

 © 2025 The Climbing Majority